babylonhealth/ios-playbook/Cookbook/Proposals/DecoupleSnapshotTestsFromUnitTests.md

 ## Alternatives considered

 - **Xcode's 11 Test plans** - TestPlans won't help us in context of this proposal.
 We would still need to have 2 tests targets, even if we use test plans.
+Admittedly, TestPlans do have a possibility to include only a subset of tests. unfortunately, when we create a new testfile it would be automatically enabled in every testplan which uses corresponding test target.
+To exlude snapshot test being run in unit-test TestPlan we would need to manually untick the snapshot in this TestPlan.
+This is too errorprone and additional manuall step.
 Since TestPlans are not necessary and doesn't make this proposal any simpler, I don't think we should enable them as part of the proposal.